rivea0/blog/_posts/2022-04-05-solving-the-problem-sets-of-cs50s-introduction-to-programming-with-python-problem-set-0.md

 ## Einstein
 This [problem set](https://cs50.harvard.edu/python/2022/psets/0/einstein/){:target="_blank"} uses Einstein's mass-energy equivalence formula `E = mc^2`.
 For a given mass, we need to output the energy in Joules.
 `c` in the formula, is the constant speed of light that is measured approximately as 300000000 (meters per second).
-The main thing to do is to plug in the variables to their equivalents in the formula, but one thing to remember is how the `ìnput` function works.
+The main thing to do is to plug in the variables to their equivalents in the formula, but one thing to remember is how the `input` function works.
 Because, in this problem we do not mostly do operations with `str` types this time, but rather with the `int` data type.
 So, for any kind of string in our program, [type casting](https://en.wikipedia.org/wiki/Type_conversion){:target="_blank"} is a helpful thing to do as we only want integers.
 For example:

 ```python
 # This would not work